Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 Iguanas are huge tropical lizards found in Central and South America and are among the animals that eat butterflies.

 The green iguana is native to both regions.
-Its body is a vivid shade of green and has a very long tail.
+Its body is a vivid shade of green, and its tail is very long.

 The green iguana consumes many different plant parts, including the leaves, flowers, and fruits of the plants it consumes.

-Butterflies are one of the types of prey that they hunt, although they are not their primary source of nutrition.
+Butterflies are one type of prey they hunt, although they are not their primary source of nutrition.

 8. Monkeys